The Complex of Hypersurfaces in a Homology Class: A note on general position

 One can now use a small isotopy from~$\iota|_{\bd T}$ to~$f_\bd$ in order to approximate~$\iota$ by a proper embedding~$f_0 \colon T \to M$ that differs from~$\iota$ by a small proper isotopy supported in a collar neighborhood of~$\bd M$, and such that $f_0|_{\bd T} = f_\bd$ and $f_0$~is transverse to~$\bd M$.
-The precise details of the construction rely on the existence of tubular neighborhoods for submanifolds with boundary \cite[Theorem~2.3.8]{Wa16}.
+This construction relies on the existence of tubular neighborhoods for submanifolds with boundary \cite[Theorem~2.3.8]{Wa16}.

 Finally, we note that for each~$I \sub \{1, \ldots, k\}$, the fact that $f_\bd$~is transverse to~$\bd \bigl(\bigcap_{i\in I} S_i\bigr)$ in~$\bd M$ implies that $f_\bd$~is transverse to~$\bigcap_{i \in I} S_i$ in~$M$, and so we can apply the second part of the Elementary Transversality Theorem to conclude that the set of maps in~$\C^\infty(T, M; f_0, \bd T)$ that are transverse to~$\bigcap_{i \in I} S_i$ is open and dense.
 Thus, as before, the set of maps satisfying this transversality condition for all subsets~$I$ is also dense, and so we can approximate~$f_0$ arbitrarily well by such a map~$f$.
 Again by Proposition~\ref{prop.embnbh} we can take $f$ to be a proper embedding.
 The submanifold $f(T)$~satisfies the conditions in Lemma~\ref{lem.transversalityreduction}, so we are done. \end{proof}